maiamcc/punbot/README.md

     - from terminal, run `export punbot_api_key=[api key goes here]`
     - if using Heroku to host, you'll need to set this in the Heroku environment too: from terminal, run `heroku config:set punbot_api_key=[api key goes here]
     - consider putting a file (I called mine `environ`) in your project director and also in your .gitignore.
 It should contain only "export punbot_api_key=[api key goes here]".
 (Run `echo export punbot_api_key=[api key goes here] > environ`.)
 Then you can run `source environ` from terminal to automatically set that environment variable locally.
+3. subscribe it to any streams you want it to haunt (via your own `Subscriptions` page)
-3. adjust pun frequency if desired
+4. adjust pun frequency if desired
-4. run the script on your machine or on Heroku
+5. run the script on your machine or on Heroku
-5. ????
+6. ????
-6. Profit!
+7. Profit!

-(If anyone figures out what step 5 involves, please let me know.)
+(If anyone figures out what step 6 involves, please let me know.)